kouber/pg_utils/README.rst

 ----------

 rename_index.sql:
-    A function, allowing concurrent index rename without *Exclusive Lock* of the table for versions before PostgreSQL 12.
+    Concurrent index rename without *Exclusive Lock* of the table for versions before PostgreSQL 12.

+rename_database.sql:
+    Quick rename of a database (kill connections that might be stuck).